 Let's backtrack a bit.
-Around 1937, Ray Corrigan invested in some real estate in California's Simi Valley and developed it as a multi-purpose movie location for use in film production.
-While several dollar figures have been thrown about, apparently the purchase price for the land was in the range of $10,000 - $12,000.
+In 1937, Corrigan invested in some real estate in California's Simi Valley and developed it as a multi-purpose movie location for use in film production.
+While several dollar figures have been thrown about, the purchase price for the land was about $11,400.00.
+The property was acquired by actor and comedian Bob Hope in 1965.

-Most of the Range Busters were done there, as well as A features like FORT APACHE (1948) with John Wayne.
-Also filmed at Corriganville were Columbia's JUNGLE JIM series with Johnny Weissmuller and TV shows such as THE ADVENTURES OF RIN TIN TIN and SKY KING.
+Most of the Range Busters were filmed there, as well as A features like FORT APACHE (1948) with John Wayne.
+Also lensed at Corriganville were Columbia's JUNGLE JIM series with Johnny Weissmuller and TV shows such as THE ADVENTURES OF RIN TIN TIN and SKY KING.

 Corrigan opened the ranch to the public in 1949 and his staff would stage shoot-em-ups and such.
 He even employed several of his movie buddies at the ranch, including Max Terhune and Victor Daniels (Chief Thunder Cloud).
-During it's existence, a thousand or more films and TV shows were filmed there.
-In 1966, Corriganville became 'Hopetown' when it was purchased by Bob Hope (for several million $$$).
+Ken Maynard even did performances at the ranch.
+During its existence, a thousand or more films and TV shows were filmed there.
+As mentioned, Corriganville became 'Hopetown' in 1965 when it was purchased by Bob Hope.

 On the next page, you'll find a link to Jerry Schneider's Movie Locations Guide website, and his site on Corriganville.
 If you want nitty-gritty on Corriganville, including history, info on workers and performers, and lots of great photos, take a trip to Jerry's Corriganville site.